Summary of accounting policies

 Financial assets can be only reclassified after initial recognition in very infrequent instances.
 This happens if the business model for managing financial assets has changed and this change is significant to the Funds operations.

 Financial assets – Impairment

 The Fund estimates an allowance for expected credit losses for the following financial assets:

 No impairment loss is recognized on equity investments.

-Impairment stages: loans, banks and guarantees
+Impairment stages: loans and banks

 The Fund groups its loans into Stage 1, Stage 2 and Stage 3, based on the applied impairment methodology, as described below: